your-tools/tsrc/CONTRIBUTING.md

 # Development

-All the development happens on [github](https://github.com/SuperTanker/tsrc).
+All the development happens on [GitHub](https://github.com/SuperTanker/tsrc).

 Outcome of discussions among maintainers and users of the software are tracked in the [wiki](https://github.com/SuperTanker/tsrc/wiki).

 # Reporting bugs and suggesting new features

-Feel free to use [github bug tracker](https://github.com/SuperTanker/tsrc/issues) to open issues.
+Feel free to use the [GitHub's bug tracker](https://github.com/SuperTanker/tsrc/issues) to open issues.

 If you are reporting a bug, please provide the following information: